 - Assessing changes in patterns of space use (e.g., moving to more compact workspaces and more flexible layouts that facilitate shared use).

-- Carrying out ongoing consultation with stakeholders.
+- Carrying out consultation and communication with campus stakeholders.

 - Developing and launching a space management model and associated budget processes.

 SFU has introduced a space management model, which recognizes that space is inherently valuable and applies a notional cost for space across the university.

 The model was implemented in the 2021/22 budget year on a cost-neutral basis where funding attributable to space offsets space costs incurred in the initial year.
 Over time, if a portfolio acquires more space, its annual space costs will increase.
 If a portfolio releases space, its annual space costs will decrease.